Last updated on January 12th, 2024

 In 2019, JourneyWoman was acquired by Carolyn Ray, who was recognized by TravelPulse as one of the most influential women in travel in March 2023.
 Carolyn aspires to help women live the life of their dreams by embracing conscious, sustainable travel that empowers ALL women – from traveller to community.
-Our most recent study, “The Influence and Affluence of Women Over 50 in Travel”, showed that 70% of women over 50 don’t feel seen or understood by the travel industry.
-This is a missed opportunity for the travel industry to build relationships with women, improve the types of travel experiences they offer and recognize the value of mature women to the travel industry.
+Since acquiring JourneyWoman, Carolyn has combined her passion for travel, women’s empowerment and experience as a marketing executive and entrepreneur to create the world’s largest resource for women who love travel.

 Being a JourneyWoman is a mindset.
 It’s not just about age or experience.
 As JourneyWomen, we take the first step into the future, with curiosity as our compass, seeking authenticity in every experience and being intentional about where and how we spend our hard-earned travel dollars.
 We know the world is watching — and learning — from us.

 At JourneyWoman, we embrace three guiding principles: We Seek, We Learn, We Teach